CIS Charter: Membership

 The CIS Charter treaty agreement defines which countries are considered members of the CIS.
 According to Article 7, only countries that have ratified this treaty are considered members.
 However, the same article defines the countries that had ratified the Treaty for the Establishment of the CIS and its related protocol as "founding states of the CIS".
 This has created legal uncertainty, as Ukraine and Turkmenistan ratified the treaty and protocol, and therefore are considered "founding states of the CIS".
 Ukraine and Turkmenistan never ratified the CIS Charter, and therefore could not be considered members of the CIS, once the Charter came into effect.
 Nevertheless, both Ukraine and Turkmenistan have continued participating in the CIS, with Turkmenistan becoming an associate member of the CIS in August 2005, following the procedure defined in Article 8 of the Charter.

 Ukraine

 Ukraine stopped participating in the CIS in 2018, creating uncertainty regarding the procedure that had to be followed to cease being a part of the CIS.
 As of December 2018, Ukraine is not a member of the CIS and has stopped participating in it.
 Nevertheless, it remains a party to the treaty and related protocol, and, as per the charter, is a "founding state of the CIS", unless the charter is amended or annulled.

-Additionally, according to the Treaty for the Establishment of the CIS and its related protocol, as well as the other Alma-Ata declarations of 1991, Ukraine forms part of the CIS.
-Therefore, while Ukraine has effectively quit its unofficial participation in its current form in the CIS, the CIS secretariat has noted that it has not received formal notice from Ukraine of its withdrawal.
-Therefore, the CIS secretariat (as well as the Russian envoy to the CIS) considers that Ukraine is still a state that has not quit the CIS and may participate in it.
-To this end, the CIS secretariat stated that they will keep inviting Ukraine to participate, even though Ukraine is not a member, and has officially and formally decided to stop participating.

-Furthermore, the CIS Charter treaty is also the treaty that essentially formalized the Commonwealth of Independent States, as it signified the legal connection between the countries that signed the Alma-Ata Protocol and broadened the Commonwealth of Independent States to legally include these states.
-Nevertheless, at the same time, it formally defined Ukraine and Turkmenistan as non-member states, as these countries never ratified this treaty.
-However, these countries were treated by the member states of the CIS as equals in the context of the CIS for more than a decade, being invited to participate, leading to the informal term "state-participants" for them.
-It is worth noting that neither Ukraine nor Turkmenistan ever applied the CIS Charter treaty even provisionally while being allowed to participate in the CIS after 1993.
-They were also allowed to take part in the bodies of the CIS, such as its Interparliamentary Assembly.